 Addiction often has profoundly adverse effects on a person’s mental and physical health, relationships, work, and overall well-being.
 Healing from addiction is a complex and lasting process that could also involve outpatient or inpatient rehab treatment.

 Addiction is much more than a physical dependence on substances.
-Addiction serves to fulfill an emotional need, not the need for a particular substance or behavior.
+Addiction serves to fulfil an emotional need, not the need for a particular substance or behaviour.
 So, even after rehab, you may be at risk of relapse.
-Some factors that can cause you to go back to addictive behavior involve:
+Some factors that can cause you to go back to addictive behaviour involve:

 - stress